uwegeercken/hop-uit/README.md

 * a folder "lib" with all dependent libraries
 * the hop-uit library file: hop-uit-<version>.jar
 * a shell script to run the tool.

+NOTE: You will need to change the file permissions on the hop-uit.sh script so that the file is executable.

 Usage: